 Because concurrency models are similar to distributed system architectures, they can often borrow ideas from each other.
 For instance, models for distributing work among workers (threads) are often similar to models of load balancing in distributed systems.
-The same is true of error handling techniques like logging, fail-over, idempotency of jobs etc.
+The same is true of error handling techniques like logging, fail-over, idempotency of tasks etc.

-In the parallel worker concurrency model a delegator distributes the incoming jobs to different workers.
+In the parallel workers concurrency model a delegator distributes the incoming jobs to different workers.
 Each worker completes the full job.
 The workers work in parallel, running in different threads, and possibly on different CPUs.

-If the parallel worker model was implemented in a car factory, each car would be produced by one worker.
+If the parallel workers model was implemented in a car factory, each car would be produced by one worker.
 The worker would get the specification of the car to build, and would build everything from start to end.

-The parallel worker concurrency model is the most commonly used concurrency model in Java applications (although that is changing).
+The parallel workers concurrency model is the most commonly used concurrency model in Java applications (although that is changing).
 Many of the concurrency utilities in the java.util.concurrent Java package are designed for use with this model.
 You can also see traces of this model in the design of the Java Enterprise Edition application servers.

 Parallel Workers Advantages